 The SAYWP categories namely "Awareness Creation and Innovation" have a lot in common in terms of adjudication criteria.
-More details on Awareness creation and Innovation/invention are contained on pages 63 and 64 of these guidelines.
-For adjudication purposes, the forms on pages 67 to 70 of this document only contain certain criteria.
+More details on Awareness creation and Innovation/invention are contained on pages 75,76, 77 and 78 of these guidelines.
 However, it is important for learners to consider the detailed criteria below during preparations for the competition.
 This will help to ensure that learners gain more knowledge on the important aspects of developing products for either category.
 SAYWP is not only about competing but also about preparing learners for the real world.